Fab-Den/SON/README.md

 ## Using the Auto-tune on the Teensy
 After uploading the programme_faust.ino program on the Teensy (nested in the programme_faust folder), you will be able to test the default output of our auto-tune using a microphone and earphones.
 The default output is with smoothing on, reverb off, and chords off (so the output should be the just one transposition of the input sound).
-To use the GUI in order to change these parameters you need to install blablablablabla.
+To use the GUI in order to change these parameters you need to install the Processing software along with its ControlP5 library.
+You can then run the *GUI_ProjetSon.pde* in Processing.
+You'll probably need to adjust the port.
+Replace ```COM3``` with whatever port you are using and it should work perfectly.

 ## Code description
 The root of this repository contains :